eclipseisoffline/capecommand/README.md

 other people's capes.
 Clients that do not have the Cape Command mod installed will only be able to see their own cape, with a few exceptions.

-Note: if your server has Geyser installed, then Bedrock players will also be able to see everyone's capes (experimental).
+Note: if your server has Geyser installed, then Bedrock players will also be able to see everyone's capes, as well as use all the capes the mod provides.

 ## TODO